angr/angr-doc/examples.md

 It also shows how to read bytes out of memory and decode as a string.

 By the way, here is the [link](https://www.fireeye.com/content/dam/fireeye-www/global/en/blog/threat-research/flareon/2015solution10.pdf) to the intended solution from FireEye.

-## ReverseMe example: FlareOn 2015 - Challenge 2

-Author: Chris Salls (github: @salls)

-This [reversing challenge](./examples/flareon2015_2/very_success) is simple to solve almost entirely with angr, and a lot faster than trying to reverse the password checking function.
-The script is [here](./examples/flareon2015_2/flareon-solution-2.py)